MarioSimou/server-code/README.md

 **Basemaps:**

-The app supports the Street, Imagery, and Topo basemaps that are provided by Esri ArcGIS.
+The app supports the **Street**, **Imagery**, and **Topo** basemaps that are provided by [Esri ArcGIS](https://www.esri.com/en-us/arcgis/about-arcgis/overview).
 Both, the user location and the buildings of UCL are formulated in a such way that changes on the map layers do not interrupt the normal operation of the datasets.
 The Street map layer is by default loaded when the mobile app launches.
 The layer that is activated is shown with a different font weight (Fig. 6).
-CSS and Javascript are used to provide these functionalities, while the leaflet providers plugin is employed to get access in the ArcGIS layers of Esri.
-The map’s methods addLayer and clearLayers of the L.featureGroup class are mainly used.
+CSS and [Javascript](https://developer.mozilla.org/bm/docs/Web/JavaScript) are used to provide these functionalities, while the [leaflet providers](https://github.com/leaflet-extras/leaflet-providers) plugin is employed to get access in the ArcGIS layers of Esri.
+The map’s methods ```addLayer``` and ```clearLayers``` of the ```L.featureGroup``` class are mainly used.

 ![2](https://user-images.githubusercontent.com/32243459/39722324-3318bed4-523a-11e8-9345-b692b4faf731.png)